New Features 🎉

 Task Cards

-In Kanban View, every task is represented by a card that displays key details and includes quick actions for task management.Â
+In Kanban View, every task is represented by a card displaying key information.
+You can hover over the elements on the card for additional context and details.

 Â